-Electrodiagnostic testing works by measuring the speed and degree of electrical signals coming from a specific muscle or group of muscles in your body.
-The test can be completed in under an hour and can help doctors diagnose the problem.
+Electrodiagnostic testing works by measuring the speed and strength of electrical signals coming from a specific muscle or group of muscles in your body.
+The test, which is usually completed in less than an hour, can help doctors diagnose the root problem.

 The two main types of electrodiagnostic testing are:

 Motor neurons are the nerve cells that transmit the electrical signals that cause your muscles to contract.
 An EMG test uses tiny electrodes to test the electrical activity of muscles and motor neurons.
 The electrodes, which are inserted into muscles, transmit these signals to a machine, which translates them into graphs, sounds, or numerical values that your physician can read and interpret.

 EMG testing is done on muscles when they’re at rest, slightly contracted, and forcefully contracted.
 Normally, muscle doesn’t produce electrical signals when it’s at rest.
 As it’s contracted, the electrical activity increases, with forceful contractions producing the greatest amount of electrical activity.